jasylwong/CV/README.md

 - Validation of the company's Internal Capital Model for regulatory purposes
 - Setting the parameters for and running the ReMetrica catastrophe model to assess the company's potential exposure to worldwide natural disasters
+- Sensitivity testing the assumptions and limits within the TigerEye pricing model to help management determine the appropriat amount of outwards reinsurance to purchase
+- Stress testing the impact of historical and hypothetical investment risk scenarios on the company's investmnent portfolio using in-house analytical models linked with the Bloomberg market return platform

 **Mercer** (September 2014 to August 2017)
 *Investment Analyst*